bkumar1991/WaveProcessing/README.txt

 Step 3: Final Processing

-Provide the path to the Example_Dataset directory located in the root folder.
-You will also need to provide a path to a new output directory where the final processed waveforms will be saved.
+In DataProcessFinal.py, specify the full path to the Example_Dataset directory in the root_path variable.
+Then, specify a new output directory in the new_root_path variable.
+This directory will be used to save the final processed waveforms.
-Run:

-python Data_Process_Final.py
+For example:

+root_path = r"C:\path\to\Example_Dataset"
+new_root_path = r"C:\path\to\Final_Processed_Data"

+After updating both paths, save the changes and run:

+DataProcessFinal.py

-The final processed waveforms will be saved in the specified output directory.
-These waveforms are ready for use in subsequent surface-wave inversion and tomography studies to develop seismic Earth models and investigate crustal and upper-mantle structure and dynamics.
+The final processed waveforms will be saved in the directory specified by new_root_path and are ready for subsequent surface-wave inversion and tomography studies.
 Example_Dataset
      │
      ▼